-Scroll down for the printable card for this Instant Pot mushroom risotto recipe, or read on for all the details.
+Scroll down for the printable recipe card, or read on for all the details.

 What do you need?